mamba-org/mamba-press/README.md

 A number of tasks are provided
 - `pixi run test` to run the test.
 - `pixi run fmt` to run the code formatter.
-- `pixi run fmt` to run the code formatter.
+- `pixi run check` to run the code checks and linters.
 - `pixi run ci` to combine all these checks in a one stop task.

 [Pre-commit](https://pre-commit.com/) is configured with the specificity that it will actually run